 Taking inspiration again form our travels, we purchased a 3200-liter former Cognac barrel, during a family holiday to France.
 We began distilling a limited release version of our Whinberry Gin, using whinberries picked by local residents.
 The Cognac Edition launched in November 2017.

 Batch HQ is a hub for experimentation, and we continue to develop only the best spirits to sit in our range.
 Still inspired by our travels, we continue to bring back interesting flavours and use these to stimulate new creations.
 Every month we will launch an Innovation Release.
 January 2018 will see the first; Buddhas Hand.
 This will be followed by Batch Sherry Cask Rum in February 2018.
-For more details see our Blog.
+For more details see here.